Tier 1 Entrepreneur and Graduate Entrepreneur visas has been replaced with Start-up and Innovator visas

 The Tier 1 (Investor) visa route, for high net worth migrants requiring an investment of at least £2 million in the UK has also undergone significant reforms.

-As per the existing requirement, the evidence for the funds intended for investment should have been held by the applicant in the UK for at least 90 days.
-This 90-day requirement has been extended to a 2-year requirement although it’s not fully clear about the pieces of evidence expected to fulfil this requirement.
+As per the existing requirements, the evidence for the funds intended for investment should have been held by the applicant in the UK for at least 90 days.
+This 90-day period has been extended to a 2-year period although it’s not fully clear about the pieces of evidence expected to fulfil this requirement.

-The ability to choose to invest in government bonds, which were previously allowed, will also be permanently suspended for migrants applying under the Tier 1 (Investor) category.
+The ability to choose to invest in government bonds, which was previously allowed, will also be permanently suspended for migrants applying under the Tier 1 (Investor) category.

 Tier 1 (Graduate Entrepreneur)